objcio/articles/2014-12-?-lldb-debugging.md

 LLDB actually does prefix matching, so you would be fine to try `prin`, `pri`, or `p`.
 You can't use `pr`, since it can't disambiguate it from the `process` command (luckily for us, `p` has been disambiguated).

 You'll also notice that the result has a `$0` in it.
-You can actually use this reference the result!
+You can actually use this to reference the result!
 Try `print $0 + 7` and you'll see `106`.
 Anything starting with a dollar sign is in LLDB's namespace and exists to help you.

 ### _expression_